 - yields: 9 servings

 Keep in mind, all ovens vary.
 An electric oven will bake differently than a gas oven.
 So the baking times can vary.
 It's best to check on the lasagna after 30 minutes of baking, to see if the noodles are wrinkled and tender when poked with a fork or knife.
-Then you can tell if it needs an additional 10 to 15 minutes of baking.
+Then you can tell if it needs an additional 10 to 15 minutes or longer of baking.

 Serving Size:1 serving